-A property owner or property management company (both referred to as "landlord") can be held liable for a dog attack, but under limited circumstances:
+A property owner and property management company (both referred to as "landlord") can be held liable for a dog attack under limited circumstances:

 - The dog belonged to the landlord.
 This applies in states that have a dog bite statute.